 The new Pendolino trains come in two versions.
 Trains with a bodyshell width of 2,830mm are suitable for UIC track (1,400mm).
-They operate in temperatures ranging from -25°C to +45°C. Trains with a bodyshell width of 3,200mm are manufactured for wide tracks (1,500mm).
-They can operate in temperatures below -40°C.
+They operate in temperatures ranging from -25°C to 45°C. Trains with a bodyshell width of 3,200mm are manufactured for wide tracks (1,500mm).
+They can operate in temperatures lower than -40°C.

-The cars are custom-built and are fitted with a European train control system, which complies with European rail traffic management system (ERTMS) for cross border operability.
+The cars are custom-built and fitted with a European train control unit, which complies with European rail traffic management system (ERTMS) for cross-border operability.

-The trains use Tiltronix technology.
-They come with hydraulic tilting bogies.
+The trains use Tiltronix technology, and feature hydraulic tilting bogies.
 The tilting rods installed in the bogies activate the tilting.
 The train's wheel forces have been minimised by reducing suspended masses.
 The bodyshell sits centred with the use of active lateral air suspension system.

 The latest Pendolino trains have tilting pantographs fixed on the roof of the cars.
-Whenever the train tilts, the carriage slides sideways under the influence of an active counter-translation hydraulic system.
-This helps the pantograph to remain centred.
+Whenever the train tilts, the carriage slides sideways due to an active counter-translation hydraulic system, which enables the pantograph to remain centred.

-The new fleet will run the existing routes between Warsaw-Gdansk and Warsaw to Katowice at a speed of 250km/h.
+The new fleet runs on the existing routes between Warsaw and Gdansk, as well as Warsaw to Katowice, at a speed of 250km/h.
 In addition to rolling stock, the Poland contract also includes the supply of maintenance service for 17 years and construction of a 12,000ft² maintenance depot.

 Sound insulation under the body and optimised aerodynamic design reduce sound penetration through the roof.
-A shock absorber dumping system vibration under the wheels also contributes to lower noise pollution.
+A shock absorber dumping system vibration under the wheels also contributes to decrease noise pollution.